Looking for a patrolled beach?

 - Narooma surf beach

-If you witness a water emergency outside patrolled locations, phone 000 and ask for Police.
+- For water emergenices outside patrolled locations phone 000 and ask for police.

-- Rips can be difficult to see, so always observe the rhythm and movement of the sea before entering the surf.
-If you're unsure about how to identify a rip, check with your local Surf Lifesaving club.
+- Rips can be difficult to see.
+Take time to check the rhythm and movement of the sea before entering the surf.
+Learn how to identify a rip.
+Your local Surf Lifesaving club can help.

 - Calm bays and protected beaches are the safest places to enjoy swimming and snorkeling.

 - Avoid swimming or surfing in rough seas, and never go into the water when safety warnings or beach closures are in force.